pennmem/PythonBootcamp/README.md

 These are notes for the Computational Memory Lab's Python Bootcamp.
 They are also a good introduction to performing EEG analyses, and you can use them as a resource for learning these tools and methods.

+# Making use of this tutorial

+This tutorial can be made use of on your own system after obtaining the CMLExamples data set (contact kahana-sysadmin@sas.upenn.edu to receive access to these files) or directly on the Rhino computing cluster if you have access to this.

 # Getting started on Rhino

 If you have been provided with an account on the Rhino computing cluster, these instructions will help you access and setup your account to the point where you can follow these bootcamp notes and perform analyses.
+If you are using another system, skip ahead to Setting up JupyterLab.

 ### Setting up your Rhino2 Account